OmaymaS/datafest_tidyverse_workshop/README.md

 #### Options 3

-- Use a jupyter notebook on [http://jupyter.org/try](http://jupyter.org/try)
+- Use a jupyter notebook on [jupyter.org/try](http://jupyter.org/try)

-### Material and Exercises

-The material exist in one repo, whihc you can clone using `git Clone https://github.com/OmaymaS/datafest_tidyverse_workshop.git`

 ### Basic Checks